Tatiana is a business-minded writer who shares informative insights with other entrepreneurs.

 As far as stocking the store goes, initially, you will need some things to attract business.
 Be sure to post advertisements in newspapers and on Craigslist looking for consignors, have a sign out by the road, and ask family!
 You can also keep a close eye on the Craigslist page for free items and snag those up, as a lot of times, the stuff is in perfectly good condition!
 Once the word gets out about your business, you’ll have people lining up wanting to sell their items.

-One important aspect about opening a consignment shop is that you really need to stay organized!
-Consignors will need to sign a contract which protects both the business and the consumer.
-Each item that comes in that door should be assigned a unique stock number, in which you will need to record on a spreadsheet in order to keep track of the sale.
+One important aspect of opening a consignment shop is that you really need to stay organized!
+Consignors will need to sign a contract that protects both the business and the consumer.
+Each item that comes in that door should be assigned a unique stock number, which you will need to record on a spreadsheet in order to keep track of the sale.
 Careless record-keeping can get a consignor in trouble and lead to an accidental breach of contract!
 You’re trying to build a reputable business; keep this in mind at all times, and your record-keeping should be spot-on.

 - Be specific: Not all consignment shops are centered around clothing.
-Some may deal strictly in baby and children items, while others may fancy antiques and vintage items.
+Some may deal strictly with baby and children items, while others may fancy antiques and vintage items.
 If you have a specific consignment business, and you likely will, reflect this in the name.

 - Rhyme: Having a name containing rhyming words can make it a lot easier for customers to remember your name, thus drawing in more business.